HVAC License California: How to Become an HVAC Contractor in California

 HVACClasses.org breaks down the credit hour requirements for all of the different programs at each of the above schools.

-Here are four great lists of the best HVAC schools in California:
+Here are three great lists of the best HVAC schools in California:

 You’ll see that many of the same colleges or programs appear on all these lists.

-Tuition: The Cost of Tuition depends on the program you choose but can range from $1,200 to $15,000 at a technical school or pursuing an associate’s degree at a community college.
+Tuition: The cost of tuition depends on the program you choose but can range from $1,200 to $15,000 at a technical school or an associate’s degree at a community college.

 Program Prerequisites: You must be at least 18 years old and have a high school diploma or a GED.